Henil-tandel/linkedin_community/README.md

-# Blog Editor App
+# LinkedIn Community Clone

-A full-stack MERN blog editor application that allows users to register, log in, write, save drafts, and publish blog posts.
+A full-stack MERN application inspired by LinkedIn, allowing users to register, log in, create posts, view profiles, and edit their information.
 Built with React, Node.js, Express, and MongoDB.

 ---

 ## Features

 - User authentication (register & login)
-- Create, edit, and delete blog posts
+- Create, edit, and delete posts
-- Save drafts and publish blogs
-- View all your blogs (drafts & published)
+- View your own and other users' profiles
 - Responsive UI with Tailwind CSS
 - Protected routes for authenticated users